 First identified as a disorder in the 1970s, it was quickly identified that PRA-rcd2 is an autosomal recessive disorder, which means two copies of a defective gene are needed to show symptoms.
 It took until 2006 to identify the mutation, and a test was later developed by to identify it easily.

-Collie Health Foundation has been proudly funding research on PRA-rcd2 since 1991 and has negotiated a discount on PRA-rcd2 tests for its members through Wisdom Health.
+Collie Health Foundation has been proudly funding research on PRA-rcd2 since 1991 and currently has a working relationship with the UC Davis Veterinary Laboratory lab for this test.
 More information here!

 PRA-rcd2 Genetic Results and Their Meaning